 The neurologist said the test confirmed I had mild carpal tunnel syndrome in my right hand.
-However, after the test that had all that electric current surging through my nerves, I was left with constant numbness and tingling in both my arms and legs.
+However, after the test that had all that electric current surging through my nerves, I was left with daily numbness and tingling in both my arms and legs.

 This is crazy I thought.
 How can this happen?
 I thought it would go away after a few days but it persisted.

-I continued to get treatment including chiropractic care, muscle work and physical therapy but was not getting better.
+I continued to get treatment including chiropractic care, muscle work, and physical therapy but was not getting better.
 MRI’s revealed herniated discs in my neck and low back.
 I was in constant pain and became depressed.

 I went to one doctor after another without any improvement.
 The neurologist recommended medications and surgery.
 Both of which I turned down.
 After 2 years I had to stop treating patients.
 I was devastated.

-I could not let this stop me however.
+I could not let this stop me, however.
 I hired a chiropractor to treat my patients, but I was able to still do the evaluations and consult with patients.
 It allowed me to spend more time doing nutritional assessments and functional medicine.

-I also poured into the research as why this was happening to me.
+I also poured into the research as to why this was happening to me.
 I read everything I could on peripheral neuropathy and nerve disorders.
 I did a lot more testing on myself and found some interesting things.

 First I was very deficient in vitamin D. I was shocked!
 I lived in Florida, the Sunshine State.
 I went to the beach on average of once a week.
 How was this possible?

 I ran other lab tests which revealed I had hypothyroidism due to Hashimoto’s thyroiditis, and rheumatoid arthritis.
 Both of these are considered an autoimmune disease.